NamaiyianSaidimu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute - A script that adds execute permission to the owner of the file hello.

-6-multiple_permissions - A script that adds execute permission to the owner and the group owner, and read permission to the other users.
+6-multiple_permissions - A script that adds execute permission to the owner and the group owner, and read permission to the other users to the file hello.

+7-everybody - A script that adds execution permission to the owner, the group owner and the other users to the file hello.